ryantate/clucille/README.md

 Default search field
 --------------------

-A field called "\_content" that contains all of the map's values is stored in the index for each map (excluding fields with `{:stored false}` in the map's metadata).
+A field called "_content that contains all of the map's values is stored in the index for each map (excluding fields with `{:stored false}` in the map's metadata).
 This provides a default field to run all searches against.
-Anytime you call the search function without providing a default search field "\_content" is used.
+Anytime you call the search function without providing a default search field "_content" is used.

 This behavior can be disabled by binding `*content*` to false, you must then specify the default search field with every search invocation.